 The reference channel is used to provide control signal which is associated with the detected signal.
-The SE1022 reference input can trigger on an analog signal such as a sine wave or a TTL logic signal.
-The input is AC coupled and the input impedance is $1M\Omega$ .
+The SE1022D reference input can trigger on an analog signal such as a sine wave or a TTL logic signal.
+The input is AC coupled and the input impedance is $1M\Omega$.

 Generally, both the sine wave and the TTL signal can be used as the reference signal.
-However, the generator's sine output has a small and varying amplitude.
-Meanwhile, many function generators provide a stable TTL SYNC output which can be used as the reference.
-Therefore, for frequencies below 1Hz, a TTL reference signal is required.
+When a TTL signal is used as reference signal, high voltagelevel is defined when the voltage exceeds 2.5V and low voltagelevel is defined when the voltage is lower than 0.4V.
+When a sine wave signal is used as reference signal, the signal is AC coupled, with signal level greater than 0.4Vpp.
+Usually a generator's sine wave output has a small variation in amplitude while many function generators provide a stable TTL SYNCD output which can be used as the reference.
+Therefore, when the frequencies below 1Hz, a TTL reference signal rather than a sine reference signal is recommended.

-The SE1022 lock-in amplifier has two reference signal modes: internal reference mode and external reference mode.
+The SE1022D lock-in amplifier has two reference signal modes: internal reference mode and external reference mode.